 To protect Pearl Harbor and the ships berthed there, the Army built various forts and air bases, including Schofield Barracks, Ft.
 Shafter, and Wheeler and Hickam Fields.
 These bases were also built with construction materials which included asbestos.

-The Pervasiveness of Asbestos in Hawaii
+Asbestos in Hawaii

 Since asbestos was incorporated into any mechanism, building, or product which needed to resist friction-related heat or fire and high temperatures in general, almost every building erected in Hawaii between 1898 and 1980 contains asbestos.
 Pineapple processing plants, auto repair shops, airports, shipyards, power plants, government buildings, private homes, and schools.